ddeutils/ddedocs/docs/abstract/data_observability/index.md

 # Data Observability

-**Data Observability** is an organization’s ability to fully understand the health of the data in their systems.
+**Data Observability** is an organization's ability to fully understand the health of the data in their systems.
 Data observability eliminates data downtime by applying best practices learned from DevOps to data pipeline observability.

-## Getting Started
+## :material-arrow-down-right: Getting Started

-Data observability tools use automated monitoring, automated root cause analysis, data lineage and data health insights to detect, resolve, and prevent data anomalies.
+:material-page-last: **Data observability Tools** use automated monitoring, automated root cause analysis, data lineage and data health insights to detect, resolve, and prevent data anomalies.
 This leads to healthier pipelines, more productive teams, better data management, and happier customers.